Reginald Bicha

 Reginald "Reggie" Bicha (born 1969) is an American social worker and government administrator.
 He was the first secretary of the Wisconsin Department of Children and Families (2008–2011), and then served as director of the Colorado Department of Human Services (2011–2019).
-Bicha is now President of Acelero, Inc., an educational services company in the United States.
+Bicha is now the Chief Executive Office at the non-profit, American Public Human Services Association (APHSA) after his time as President of Acelero, Inc.

 Education

 Born in 1969, Bicha was raised in La Crosse, Wisconsin.
 He was the first student Board of Education representative from Logan High School in La Crosse.
 After graduating in 1987, he enrolled at the University of Wisconsin–Eau Claire, earning a bachelor's degree in social work in 1992.
 Bicha then moved to Monroe County, Wisconsin, where he served as a social worker and child abuse investigator.
 In 2000, he was selected as a "Title IV-E Child Welfare Scholar" by the University of Minnesota, where he received a master's degree in social work.